 The 2011 session of the Maryland General Assembly adopted, and Governor O'Malley signed into law, Senate Bill 176, Chapter 400 Acts of 2011, which established an Electric Vehicle Infrastructure Council (Council).
 In July 2019, Maryland House Bill 1246 expanded the membership and responsibilities of the Council to include zero emission vehicles (ZEVs) and fuel cell electric vehicles.
 To reflect the expanded responsibilities of the Council, it was renamed the Maryland Zero Emission Electric Vehicle Infrastructure Council (ZEEVIC).
 In March 2020, Maryland House Bill 232 altered the membership of the Council and reporting requirements.
-In 2021, Maryland House Bill 30 altered the membership of the Council again.
+In 2021, Maryland House Bill 30 further altered the membership of the Council.
+The Council's membership was again altered in 2024 by House Bill 437.
 As amended, this law requires the Council to: